VincentBrunn/Carrot-Vision/README.md

 # Carrot-Vision
-Demo OpenCV Project that uses local or external camera to identify any carrots in frame.

----

 # OpenCV Carrot Tracking with Kalman Filter

 This project implements a carrot tracking system using OpenCV and Python.
 The system processes video input to track the position of a carrot in real-time, applying computer vision techniques and a Kalman Filter for smooth trajectory estimation.